-Following the Enron and WorldCom scandals in 2002, the government introduced the Sarbanes-Oxley Act (SOX) and other governance laws concerning financial and reporting practices, data protection and privacy for large
+Following the Enron and WorldCom scandals in 2002, the government introduced the Sarbanes-Oxley Act (SOX) and other governance laws concerning financial and reporting practices, data protection and privacy for large and small publicly held companies.
+However, SOX can also affect privately held companies that are planning to go public, grow in revenue or become acquired.
+Small and medium-sized businesses (SMBs) that do business and partner with public firms governed by SOX are often required by their larger business partners to demonstrate SOX compliance.

 A 2005 study by Foley & Lardner LLP on the impact of SOX on private companies showed that SOX had already affected 87% of firms queried.
 And 78% had voluntarily imposed reforms on themselves, mainly because their boards of directors, auditors, customers, lenders or insurance providers insisted they do so.